A program of MEAction. Funded by a grant from the Minnesota Department of Health's Long COVID Program.

 The navigator can’t provide crisis care, help with housing or food programs, or find you a doctor.
 They also can’t help with disability benefits like SSDI.
 But they can refer you to other resources like the Disability Hub MN.

 MA is Minnesota’s Medicaid program.
 It helps pay for care for people with low incomes, disabilities, and other qualifying needs.
-People with energy-limiting illnesses may qualify even if previously denied or over income limits.
+People with energy-limiting illnesses may qualify even if previously denied or over income limits under some circumstances.
+The navigator can help you understand your options for qualifying for MA.

 Minnesota’s MA program offers different ways to get help at home.
 You might hire a family member, friend, or independent worker—or use a care agency.
 The navigator will help you understand your choices.